📄Click here to download my CV (PDF)

 University of California, Berkeley Fall 2022

-Exchange Program GPA: 3.9
+Visiting Student GPA: 3.9

-Research Interest
+Research Interests

-Industrial Organization; Behavioral Economics; Game Theory; Health Economics
+Industrial Organization; Behavioral Economics; Causal Inference

 Relevant Courses

-• PhD courses: Core: Econometrics I (A); Econometrics II (A-); Microeconomics I (In progress)
+• PhD-Core: Econometrics I (A); Econometrics II (A-); Microeconomics I (A)

 Research Experience

-• Master Thesis (Duke, Econ); Advisor: Prof. Philipp Sadowski Apr 2025 – present
+• Master’s Thesis (Duke); Advisor: Prof. Philipp Sadowski Apr 2025–present

-Project on Private Equity Acquisition and Hospital Performance
+Private Equity Acquisition and Hospital Performance

-• Research Assistant (Duke, Fuqua); Supervisor: Prof. Daniel P. Gross Dec 2024 – Apr 2025
+• Research Assistant (Duke); Supervisor: Prof. Daniel P. Gross Dec 2024–Apr 2025

 Project on Patent, R&D Funding, and Paper Citation

 Conducted large-scale data integration and analysis by merging and linking comprehensive datasets, including academic publications, global patent records, and government funding data.
 Performed exploratory data analysis, data visualization, and text analysis (e.g., title trends across decades).
-Summarized related literature.

-• Undergraduate Thesis (SWUFE); Advisor: Prof. Jianyu Yu May 2023 – May 2024
+• Undergraduate Thesis (SWUFE); Advisor: Prof. Jianyu Yu May 2023–May 2024

 Threshold Effect of R&D Investment During Shock: Evidence from COVID-19

-• Research Assistant (SWUFE); Supervisor: Prof. Mengmeng Guo Mar 2023 – Jun 2024
+• Research Assistant (SWUFE); Supervisor: Prof. Mengmeng Guo Mar 2023–Jun 2024

 The Impact of Early-Life Earthquake Exposure on Entrepreneurship

-• Independent Research Paper (UCB); Advisor: Prof. Benjamin Schoefer Aug 2022 – Dec 2022
+• Independent Research Paper (UCB); Advisor: Prof. Benjamin Schoefer Aug 2022–Dec 2022

 The Asymmetric Effect of Gasoline Prices on Electric Vehicle Sales

-• International Mathematical Contest in Modeling; Team Leader Feb 2022
+• International Mathematical Contest in Modeling (MCM); Team Leader Jan 2022–Feb 2022

 How Does Asteroid Mining Impact Global Inequality?